-Further Information on Working With Us
+Further Information on Partnering With Us

-What does it mean to work self-employed?
+What does it mean to work as self-employed?

 You choose which days and hours you make yourself available.
 When we offer you work you can decline it and just choose the jobs you prefer.
 You have the freedom to fit in work with your other commitments.

 You do not need to provide equipment or materials as you use the client’s own.
 You are paid by the client on the day of service – generally by cash (or by which ever way you decide to between the two of you).
 The vast majority of your clients will be regular jobs on a weekly or fortnightly basis.